lisandropascuali/twitter-app/README.md

    - Tweet creation and management
    - Tweet validation
    - Tweet storage and retrieval
+   - Tweet search and queries
    - Technologies:
      - DynamoDB for tweet storage
+     - OpenSearch for tweet search and queries
      - Redis for hot tweets caching

 3. **Timeline Service**
    - Timeline generation and management
    - Feed aggregation
    - Technologies:
-     - OpenSearch for timeline queries and search
      - Redis for timeline caching
+     - HTTP calls to User Service for following relationships
-     - DynamoDB for tweet data retrieval
+     - HTTP calls to Tweet Service for tweet data
+     - Acts as an aggregator service

 4. **API Gateway**
    - Request routing